Boatsetter’s 2023 Waterway Clean-Ups | #MindYourWake

 Along with sustainable boating practices comes a responsibility to clean up and preserve the very same environments we love to explore.

-To join in the fight of protecting and saving our waterways, Boatsetter has been involved in several waterway clean-ups this year.
+To join in the fight of protecting and saving our waterways, Boatsetter continues to be involved in waterway clean-ups across the country.
 As a grassroots effort to invoke environmental change, coastal clean-ups are a great way to show you care.
 Not to mention that these events promote a sense of personal satisfaction and cultivate a unique environmental consciousness.
 Picking up someone else’s garbage makes you realize how much waste you produce yourself!

 Schedule of Events

-The Boatsetter team is proud to be involved in five waterway clean-ups this year, partnering with a variety of different organizations across the U.S..
-Part of minding your wake is generating a boots-on-the-ground presence to help mitigate the effects of pollution in real-time.
+Part of minding your wake is generating a boots-on-the-ground presence to help mitigate the effects of pollution in real time.
 Also, collaborating with other like-minded organizations and combining our strengths is what will allow us to create the biggest change possible.
-This year, we’ve done just that!
+This year, we’re doing just that!

-Keep Tampa Bay Beautiful: World Oceans Day Clean-Up (June 2022)
+Keep Tampa Bay Beautiful: World Ocean’s Day Clean-Up (June 2023)

-Keep Palm Beach County Beautiful: BeBot Beach Bash (October 2022)
+Keep Palm Beach County Beautiful: International Coastal Clean-Up (September 2023)

 Interested in Volunteering with Boatsetter?